Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-You are responsible for making your way to Cochem to meet your barge.
-Please arrive between 1:30 and 2:00 p.m.
-Please note that you cannot embark before this time, as the barge is being prepared for you.
-If you are late, you must contact the barge as soon as possible to make alternate arrangements because we sail shortly after this time.
+You are responsible for traveling to Cochem to meet your barge.
+Please arrive between 1:30 and 2:00 p.m.—embarkation cannot occur before this time as the barge is still being prepared.
+If you arrive late, contact the barge immediately to arrange an alternative, since departure follows shortly thereafter.

-The barge will be moored in Cochem at Uferstrasse, on the right bank just downstream from the bridge.
+The barge will be moored at Uferstrasse in Cochem, on the right bank just downstream from the bridge.

-Meet the crew and your VBT trip leaders, then freshen up in your cabin and change before a bike-safety session and a short warm-up ride to Beilstein on quiet bike paths along the tranquil Mosel River.
-Reunite with your barge in Beilstein, where it will moor for the night.
-Gather with your travel mates for a welcome drink and dinner on board.
+Upon arrival, meet the crew and your VBT trip leaders.
+Then, freshen up in your cabin and change before attending a bike-safety session.
+Next, enjoy a short warm-up ride along quiet bike paths beside the tranquil Mosel River to Beilstein, where you will reunite with your barge, now moored for the night.
+Finally, gather with your fellow travelers for a welcome drink and dinner on board.

 Today's Ride Choices